SalkCoding/ComputerInfo/README.md

 # ComputerInfo
-Get your computer's hardware informations with C#
+Get your computer's hardware information with C#

-feature : this program get CPU and RAM frequently,voltage,usage and mother board info,etc...
+This program will get various HW data from your PC and show it.

 Main form skin : MetroFrameWork